-Weaving the link between literature, food and photography, Fictitious Feasts is based upon food scenes in fiction texts.
+Weaving the link between literature, food and photography, Fictitious Feasts is based upon food scenes in fiction texts, at the service of a sensory experience.

 Eating is an essential activity, and connects both a sense of survival and social functions.
 Literature is frequently embedded in the imagery of food, and in many cases, characters are busy with the preparation or the consumption of a meal.
 The motif of food is particularly interesting in so far as it deeply reveals everyday life and its rituals, or it is a landmark in in the storytelling.